Set 82 · Study 1 / 5

 4. unlock · verb/ˌənˈlɑk/

-to open something with a lock or make something accessible
+to open a lock or make something available or understandable

 Smart houses can recognize you from your fingerprints, and you can unlock your door even if you do not have the key with you.